micro-manager/micro-manager.github.io/_pages/NikonTi2.md

 First, install Nikon's [Ti2 Control](http://nikon.com/products/microscope-solutions/support/download/software/biological/index.htm)
 software.
 Make sure it can control your microscope.

-(Some have reported that ver.
-2.1.0 does not work with Micro-Manager on Windows 10.
-Try Nikon Ti2 Control for Windows Ver.
-1.2.0.55.)
+If you are running Micro-Manager release 2.0.0 or a 2.0 series nightly build dated 2022-03-02 or earlier, or any MM 1.4 (release or nightly), you probably need Ti2 Control 1.2.0.

+If you are running anything newer, please try the latest Ti2 Control 2.x first.

 Next, copy the file `Ti2_Mic_Driver.dll` into the Micro-Manager folder.
 The file is located at `C:\Program Files\Nikon\Ti2-SDK\bin`.